 In 2009 HealthyStuff(dot)org did some research that revealed traces of lead in many pet items.
 In the 400 pet products tested, a fourth of them had detectable levels of lead.
 The most shocking results were that 7% of the pet products had lead levels over 300 ppm.

 In 2020, lots of reports were coming out about how long the coronavirus can stay on surfaces.
 It was reported in Mach 2020 that viruses can live on stainless steel for 3 days.
 To learn more about how to kill bacteria and viruses using non-toxic methods, this blog will be helpful as it goes into detail on the duration and temperature needed to kill certain bacteria and viruses.

 These lead free dog bowls have less risks than Plastic bowls and Ceramic cat food bowls

 In 2012 Petco stainless steel bowls were recalled because of being contaminated with radioactive material.
 I decided to look into ceramic dog bowls but I quickly learned they are prone to chips & cracks that can harbor bacteria and the glaze may contain lead.

 I thought about taking the time to research ceramic bowls that have a lead-free glaze but I quickly remembered the worrisome feeling I would have when dealing with heavy ceramic dog bowls.
 What if I drop it?
 That is going to be one big mess!

 Plastic bowls were not even a consideration because they have their own problems like BPA.
 Additionally, my dog would get acne or pimple-like bumps around his mouth when he was exposed to plastic.
 Furthermore, plastic bowls and ceramic bowls had the highest amount of bacteria after a 14 day period according to another study.
 Some of the bacteria found were salmonella and MRSA.

-Cheap dog bowls vs. this quality dog bowls made in USA
+Cheap dog bowls vs. these lead free dog bowls made in the USA